Audrey Sale-Barker

-Audrey Florice Durell "Wendy" Drummond Sale-Barker (1903 in Chelsea, London – 21 December 1994 in Dorset, England) was a British alpine skiing champion and prominent aviator.
-She was the daughter of Maurice Drummond Sale-Barker and the grand-daughter of children's writer Lucy Sale-Barker.
+Audrey Florice Durell "Wendy" Drummond Sale-Barker (1903 – 21 December 1994) was a British alpine skiing champion and prominent aviator.
+She captained the British women's team at the 1936 Winter Olympics.
+She earned her pilot's licence from the Royal Aero Club in 1929 and embarked on a flight to South Africa in 1932.
+During World War II she flew as a ferry pilot of the Air Transport Auxiliary.
 After her marriage to George Douglas-Hamilton, 10th Earl of Selkirk in 1947, she became Audrey Douglas-Hamilton, Countess of Selkirk.

+Early life

+Audrey Durell Drummond Sale-Barker was born in Chelsea, London in 1903.
+Her father was Maurice Drummond Sale-Barker.
+Her grandmother was children's writer Lucy Sale-Barker.

 Skiing career

 An inaugural member of the Ladies' Ski Club organized by Sir Arnold Lunn, she was the first female skier to win the diamond badge at the prestigious Arlberg-Kandahar race, signifying at least four top-three finishes in the combined race.
 She won the combined title at the second A-K race, held in St. Anton in 1929.

 American skier Alice Kiare described Sale-Barker as a striking figure:

 In 1929 a letter was received inviting the British to send skiers to compete in an event in Poland.
 The organisers in Zakopane were surprised to find that the British team included Sale-Barker and another LSC founder member Doreen Elliott.
 Elliott and Sale-Barker were allowed to join the skiing competition and the skiers were impressed when they finished 13th and 14th.

 Sale-Barker was captain of the British women's team at the 1936 Winter Olympics, held at Garmisch-Partenkirchen, Germany, the first Olympics to include alpine skiing.